AliDehbansiahkarbon/EasyDBMigrator/README.md

   EasyDB.Logger;

 var
-  Runner: TSQLRunner;
-  ConnectionParams: TConnectionParams;
+  LvConnectionParams: TSqlConnectionParams;
 begin

-  with LvConnectionParams do // Could be loaded from ini, registry, or somewhere else. begin
+  with LvConnectionParams do // The information can be sourced from an ini file, registry or other location. begin
-    Server := '127.0.0.1'; // SQL Server address
+    Server := '192.168.212.1';
     LoginTimeout := 30000;
-    Username := 'sa';
+    UserName := 'sa';
     Pass := '1';
     DatabaseName := 'Library';
-    Schema := 'dbo'; //Optional
+    Schema := 'dbo';
   end;

-  {Use this line if you need a local log}
-  TLogger.Instance.ConfigLocal(True, 'C:\Temp\EasyDBLog.txt').OnLog := OnLog; // Logger must be configured before creating the Runner.

-  {Use this line if you don't need a local log}
-  // TLogger.Instance.OnLog := OnLog;

   Runner := TSQLRunner.Create(LvConnectionParams);
-  Runner.AddConfig.LogAllExecutions(True).UseInternalThread(True).SetProgressbar(pbTotal).RollBackAllByAnyError(True); //each part This line is Optional end
+  Runner.Config
+    .LogAllExecutions(True)// Optional
+    .UseInternalThread(True)// Optional - executes asynchronously and doesn't block the screen .SetProgressbar(pbTotal)// Optional
+    .DelayedExecution(500); //Just for test

+  {Use this line if you don't need local log}
+  Runner.AddLogger.OnLog := OnLog;

+  {Use this line if you need local log}
+  //Runner.AddLogger.ConfigLocal(True, 'C:\Temp\EasyDBLog.txt').OnLog := OnLog;
+end;
 ```
 - Define migrations in diffrent place(unit)